 Here’s a full transportation breakdown.

-(2) NEW: You can now text and capture video on your phone.
+(3) Yes, you can now text and capture video on your phone.

 Better keep that thing on silent though.

 (4) Beer prices: Bud Lights cost $8, Stellas cost $9 and Wicked Weed’s Napoleon Complex will run you $11.
 Draft beer is available at the All American Pub setup near the 10th green.

 Beer options: Multiple stands throughout the course offer Michelob Ultra, Bud Heavy, Bud Light, Good Island IPA, Shock Top, Stella Artois and Napoleon Complex.
 It’s $8 for domestic can, $9 for premium domestics and $11 for craft beer.